pcapriotti/optparse-applicative/README.md

       -h,--help                Show this help text
       --hello TARGET           Target for the greeting
       -q|--quiet               Whether to be quiet
-      --repeat                 Repeats for greeting (defaults to 1)
+      --repeat                 Repeats for greeting (default: 1)

 containing a detailed list of options with descriptions.